 Under VC 40509.5, the DMV can put a hold on a person’s driver’s license if he fails to appear in traffic court for a ticket or citation.

 If you or someone you know is at risk of losing driving privileges under Vehicle Code 13202.5 VC, we invite you to contact us for a free consultation.
-We can be reached 24/7 by phone or on social media.
+We can be reached 24/7 by phone or by filling out the contact form on this page.

 - California Vehicle Code 13202.5(d) VC.